 One look, and it’s easy to tell that this laptop is made with students and office use in mind.
-With a 7th generation i3 processor and Intel HD graphics, this laptop can handle everything from photo editing software to light gaming, including “DOTA 2” and “CS: Go,” while providing a stable frame rate.
+With a AMD Ryzen 7 processor and Radeon HD graphics, this laptop can handle everything from photo editing software to light gaming, including old school “DOTA 2” and “CS: Go,” while providing a stable frame rate.

-With 6 or 8GB of ram (dependin,g on the model that you choose) as well as the 128GB Solid State Drive SSD this laptop can easily multitask and run multiple applications at the same time while retaining it’s fast speed and high-end performance.
-Personally, I love the fact that it’s a touchscreen as well.
+With 16 or 32GB of ram (depending on the model that you choose) as well as the 1TB Solid State Drive SSD this laptop can easily multitask and run multiple applications at the same time while retaining it’s fast speed and high-end performance.
 It just comes in handy at times and kids love it!

 - All-rounder, can run a bit of everything at reasonable speeds

 ASUS LAPTOPS REVIEWS: